• Skip to primary navigation

 Waiting time

-In addition to shipping, there’s also the waiting time — the undeniable tradeoff for getting high quality leather footwear at a significantly lower price.
+In addition to shipping, there’s also the waiting time — the undeniable tradeoff for getting high-quality leather footwear at a significantly lower price.
 And depending on the bootmaker, the turnaround time could vary significantly.
-It might take you less than two months but it can also reach half a year.
-There are so many factors affecting this and most of it we can’t see, so it’s best to just be patient.
+It might take you less than two months, but it can also take half a year.
+There are so many factors affecting this, and most of them we can’t see, so it’s best to just be patient.

 Are Indonesian Boots Your Next Purchase?